Kyle Ferrebee is the Executive Director of Young Americans for Freedom.

 After Black Lives Matter protests turned into deadly anti-police riots in the neighboring city of Charlotte, Kyle and his YAF chapter quickly organized a “Back the Blue” campaign to combat the growing anti-police sentiment at Wingate.
 Hundreds of students joined alongside Wingate University YAF in support of local law enforcement officers.

-Kyle also organized the 9/11: Never Forget Project, Socialism Awareness Week, Freedom Week, and No More Che Day.
+Kyle also organized the 9/11: Never Forget Project, Socialism Awareness Week, Freedom Week, and No More Che Day among many other projects.

-Prior to joining the Young America’s Foundation program team, Kyle served as a 2016 William and Bernice Grewcock Intern Scholar at YAF’s national headquarters, and in the Heritage Foundation’s Center for Free Markets and Regulatory Reform as part of their Young Leaders Program.
+Prior to joining the Young America’s Foundation program team, Kyle served as a 2016 William and Bernice Grewcock Intern Scholar at YAF’s national headquarters, and in the Heritage Foundation’s Center for International Trade and Economics as part of their Young Leaders Program.

-Kyle is proud to help young patriots advance conservatism on high school and college campuses nationwide.
+Kyle is proud to help young conservatives advance conservatism on high school and college campuses nationwide.